 top of page

-For over 150 years, The Sisters of Charity of Saint Elizabeth have been on the front lines of social justice, partnering with individuals and communities to bring about real change.
+For over 150 years, The Sisters of Charity of Saint Elizabeth have been busy on the front lines of social justice, partnering with individuals and communities to bring about real change.
+So much so, that this building remained mostly unchanged during those 150 years.

 SOC-entry.jpg